pyeventsourcing/esdbclient/README.md

 ```

 This idempotent behaviour depends on the `id` attribute of the `NewEvent` class.
-This attribute, by default, is assigned a new and unique version-4 UUID when an
+This attribute is, by default, assigned a new and unique version-4 UUID when an
 instance of `NewEvent` is constructed.
-The `id` argument can be used when
+To set the `id` value of a `NewEvent`,
-constructing `NewEvent` objects to set the value of this attribute.
+the optional `id` constructor argument can be used when constructing `NewEvent` objects.

 ### Read stream events<a id="read-stream-events"></a>